Post Summary: Things to do in Japan

-I’ve tried to mix it up the items listed across all different prefectures so there is something that everyone can enjoy in the Land of the Rising Sun.
-If you want to get the most out of what Japan has to offer I would recommend spending at least two weeks in the country, although you could spend ten years checking off your Japan bucket list!
+There are so many unique things to do in Japan that it was hard to narrow this list down to just 30!
+I’ve tried to mix up the items listed across all different prefectures, so there is something that everyone can enjoy in the Land of the Rising Sun.
+If you want to get the most out of what Japan offers, I recommend spending at least two weeks in the country, although you could spend ten years checking off your Japan bucket list!

 The Ultimate Japan Bucket List

-Walk the Kumano Kodo
+Make A Pilgrimage Along the Kumano Kodo

-Ride a Bullet Train
+Take A Ride On a Bullet Train

 Attend a Sumo Tournament

-Another ultimate Japan bucket list item is to attend a Sumo match.
 Sumo is a form of competitive wrestling that originated in Japan.
-You may have seen sumo suits before at parties, but let me assure you that Sumo is a real sport in Japan with professional Sumo wrestlers.
+You may have seen sumo suits at parties before, but I assure you that Sumo is a real sport in Japan with professional wrestlers.
+One of the best things to do in Japan for excitement and culture is to attend a professional sumo wrestling tournament.

+In Tokyo, I went to the sumo hall of Ryōgoku and had a great time watching the games.
 You can also find sumo halls in Osaka, Nagoya, and Fukuoka.
 Check the Japan Sumo Association to see if there’s a tournament going on while you’re visiting Japan.

 Soak in an Onsen or Sento

 Don’t be shy!
-Everyone in an onsen is naked and no one cares.
-You may not wear a bathing suit in an onsen and some traditional onsens even ban tattoos so check accordingly if you have tattoos.
-Onsens are separated by sex and you are required to wash your body before entering and many times you will also wash afterward to remove the minerals.
-Watch some YouTube videos before visiting if you are concerned.
+Everyone in an onsen is naked, and no one cares.
+You may not wear a bathing suit in an onsen, and some traditional onsens even ban tattoos, so check accordingly if you have tattoos.
+Onsens are separated by sex, and you are required to wash your body before entering.
+Many times, you will also wash afterward to remove the minerals.

 Cat Cafe it Up

-Once in you can enjoy the presence of the cats, but I’ve never been in any in which you can hold a cat or that sells coffees and treats like the name “cafe” implies.
-If you are traveling as a family try heading to a cat cafe!
-It’s one of the best things to do in Japan with kids.
+There are plenty of cat cafes in Tokyo, although cat cafes are popular in most major Japanese cities.
+Cat cafes typically cost ¥500-1000 to enter.
+Once in, you can enjoy the presence of the cats, but I’ve never been in one where you can hold a cat or that sells coffee and treats like the name “cafe” implies.
+If you are traveling as a family, try heading to a cat cafe!

-Japan is a land of amazing cuisine and any visitors should make it a point to try as many dishes as they can.
-My favorite place to grab a bite to eat is at a conveyor belt sushi restaurant, which is the place to have cheap but good quality sushi.
+Japan is a land of amazing cuisine, and visitors should make it a point to try as many dishes as they can.
+My favorite place to grab a bite to eat is a conveyor belt sushi restaurant, which serves cheap but good-quality sushi.
+Other great dishes are ramen, okonomiyaki, Genghis Khan, yakitori, soba, and udon.
+Yum!
+Another classic is a kaiseki meal, pictured above, consisting of various small dishes—often very simple and delicious.

 Hit Up an Arcade

-Arcades are everything in Japan, and there are plenty to stay entertained at in the Japanese cities.
-If you’re in the mood for loud noises, bright lights, and lots of virtual fun then heading to the arcade is one of the top things to do in Japan at night.
+Arcades are everywhere in Japan, and there are plenty to keep you entertained in the cities.
+If you’re in the mood for loud noises, bright lights, and lots of virtual fun, heading to the arcade is a blast.
+You can play games with your friends, dress up, or use “the claw” to score a stuffed animal.
+The options are endless.

 Enjoy a Traditional Japanese Tea Ceremony

+The Japanese tea ceremony is a traditional cultural activity involving matcha tea’s preparation and beautiful presentation.
+It’s unique to Japan and will teach visitors a lot about Japanese culture.
 The tea ceremony represents respect, harmony, purity, and tranquility, and as visitors, you can learn the basic concepts and ideas of a tea ceremony.
-The providers will demonstrate “the way of tea” in a quiet atmosphere and give you the chance to make your own matcha tea with Japanese cake!
+The providers will demonstrate “the way of tea” in a quiet atmosphere and allow you to make your matcha tea with Japanese cake!

 Sake Tasting

-I love warm sake in the winter and love chilled sake in the summer.
+Have you had enough of city sightseeing?
+One of my favorite things to do when I get to Japan is visit a sake bar.
+Sake is a Japanese rice wine served chilled, at room temperature, or warm.
+I love warm sake in the winter and chilled sake in the summer.
 There are plenty of sake bars around Japan to pop into for a few glasses of Japanese sake.
-Two of my favorites are JAM +SAKE bar and Sake Bar Yoramu in Kyoto!
-There’s no way you can visit the country and not check this off your Japan bucket list.
+My favorites are JAM + SAKE Bar and Sake Bar Yoramu in Kyoto!

 Things to do in Kyoto